Erin’s Recipe Rundown

 - Gluten-Free 1:1 Baking Flour: I like to use a high quality gluten-free measure-for-measure flour blend like King Arthur Flour in my baked goods.
 This blend has a mixture of brown rice flour, white rice flour, potato starch and tapioca starch.
 This recipe works well with most types of gluten-free all purpose flour!

 - Psyllium Husk Powder: Don’t skip this ingredient!
 It had elastic properties that give the crust a springy, bready consistency.
+I’ve tried many brands of psyllium husk powder over the years and highly recommend this one.

 - Baking Powder: This is an unusual ingredient in pizza crust but it lightens up the dough.